tiry/nuxeo-elasticsearch-replicator/nuxeo-es2kafka-connector/README.md

-# About
+# About Nuxeo ES Replicator

-The goal is to build a pipeline to replicate elasticsearch indexes between 2 remote Nuxeo instances.
+The goal of this module is to provide a way to replicate the `elsaticsearch` index between 2 Nuxeo clusters deployed on 2 datacenters.

-The pipe uses Kafka as vehicle to transmit operations between the source and the destination Nuxeo instance.

-This pipe is composed of 2 parts:

- - a part that logs Nuxeo ES related operation inside Kafka
- 	- this part is a Nuxeo Plugin
- - a part that moves data from Kafka to ES
- 	- this part if a custom kafka connect

 ## Why not simply using LogStash